Saint Joseph: Later apocryphal writings

 The Gospel of James (also known as the Protoevangelium of James), written about 150 AD, presents Joseph as an old man chosen by God to watch over the Virgin.
 Jesus' brothers are presented as Joseph's children by an earlier marriage.

-The History of Joseph the Carpenter, written in the 5th century and framed as a biography of Joseph dictated by Jesus, describes how Joseph, aged 90, a widower with four sons and two daughters, is given charge of the twelve-year-old Mary, who then lives in his household raising his youngest son James the Less (the supposed author of the Protoevangelium) until she is ready to be married at age 14½.
+The History of Joseph the Carpenter, written in the 5th century and framed as a biography of Joseph dictated by Jesus, describes how Joseph, aged 90, a widower with four sons (Judas, Justus, James, and Simon) and two daughters (Assia and Lydia), is given charge of the twelve-year-old Mary, who then lives in his household raising his youngest son James the Less until she is ready to be married at age 14½.
 Joseph's death aged 111, attended by angels and asserting the perpetual virginity of Mary, takes up approximately half the story.

 Church Fathers

 According to the bishop of Salamis, Epiphanius, in his work The Panarion (AD 374–375) Joseph became the father of James and his three brothers (Joses, Simeon, Judah) and two sisters (a Salome and a Mary or a Salome and an Anna) with James being the eldest sibling.
 James and his siblings were not children of Mary but were Joseph's children from a previous marriage.
 After Joseph's first wife died, many years later when he was eighty, "he took Mary (mother of Jesus)".

 Eusebius of Caesarea relates in his Church History (Book III, ch.
 11) that "Hegesippus records that Clopas was a brother of Joseph and an uncle of Jesus."
 Epiphanius adds that Joseph and Cleopas were brothers, sons of "Jacob, surnamed Panther."

 Origen quotes the Greek philosopher and opponent of early Christianity Celsus (from his work On the True Doctrine, c.
 178 AD) as controversially asserting that Joseph left Mary upon learning of her pregnancy: "...when she was pregnant she was turned out of doors by the carpenter to whom she had been betrothed, as having been guilty of adultery, and that she bore a child to a certain soldier named Pantera."
 Origen, however, argues that Celsus's claim was a fabricated story.